Corpus of Nubian wall paintings

 Szépmüvészeti Múzeum in Budapest

-We start publishing the data in a form of an online datatbase.
+We have started publishing the data in the form of an online database.